topleft/tip-calc/README.md

     When a user types, after each keystroke update the tip amount
     HINT: look for the `input` event

-    Also change the price automatically when the dropdown is selected
+    Also change the tip amount automatically when the dropdown is selected
     HINT: look for the change event